Top Workplace Injury Risks Oregon Employers Should Know

 Keep walkways clear of debris

-Jobs that require repetitive motions, like typing, assembly line work, or cashier duties, can lead to carpal tunnel syndrome, tendonitis, and back or shoulder injuries.
+Jobs that involve doing repetitive motions, such as typing, assembly line work or serving as a cashier, can result in carpal tunnel syndrome, tendonitis and injuries to the back or shoulder.

 Prevention Tips:

-RSIs may not be immediately obvious but can develop over months or years, making early prevention essential.
+RSIs may not be immediately apparent, but they can take months or years to develop — which is why prevention is so essential.

 Prevention Tips: